Dale Cresap's blog

 Add new comment

-daily word - fair wages?
+daily word - democracy?

 Dale Cresap's picture